 A good routine chart will help you instill good habits in your child.

-After School Routines
+After School Routine

-When children come into the house after a full day of school (hey even after a half day of school) they simply have no energy to deal with life.
+When children come into the house after a full day of school (hey even after a half-day of school) they simply have no energy to deal with life.